 Ms. Gbedemah' s interest in infectious disease and epidemiology is ongoing in her current practice.
 She recently was awarded Frontline Worker of the Year from the Colleyville Chamber of Commerce for all the efforts she put forth during the COVID-19 pandemic for the hospital and the community.
 She has acquired international experience after completion of a preceptorship in Ghana, West Africa at Korle-Bu Hospital, the largest teaching hospital in the country.

 Ms. Gbedemah received her bachelor of arts degree in biology at University of North Texas in Denton, Texas.
 She earned her bachelor of science degree in nursing at Midwestern State University and a master of science in nursing informatics at Walden University.

-As of April 2021, Ms. Gbedemah reported the following external relationship:
+As of May 2023, Ms. Gbedemah reported no ongoing external relationships.